lprincewhn/AutoOps/3.EnhancedCUR/README.md

 This job load eks resource metrics (cpu and memory reserved and actual usage) from Prometheus.
 Please config your prometheus as:

-1. Configure kube-state-metrics to fetch the pod labels by argument "--metric-labels-allowlist=pods=[xxx,xxx]"
+1. Configure kube-state-metrics to fetch pod labels by argument "--metric-labels-allowlist"
 ```
     spec:
       containers: